 “I know my plans for you; they are plans for peace and not disaster, to give you a future with hope” ( Jeremiah 29:11).
 This scripture has always been a comfort to my spirit.
 I love to be with people, especially those seeking a deeper understanding of our humanity.
 I believe in the call we all have to become creative and loving human beings- fully human and fully alive.

-Sister Clare began her vowed monastic life in 1974.
-She is the oldest of five children and grew up in the Denver area from age eleven.
-She received her Masters in Theological Studies from St. Meinrad’s School of Theology in St. Meinrad, Indiana, and her Masters in Counseling from the University of Colorado, Colorado Springs.
-She has worked at MDS Counseling Center— Maria Droste in Denver for the past ten years.
-She loves people, listening to their life journey and the insightfulness and wisdom they share.
-Much of Sister Clare’s gift is reverencing others as she journeys with them through pain, sorrow, loss, joy and new life.
+I began my vowed monastic life in 1974.
+I am the oldest of five children and grew up in the Denver area from age eleven.
+I received my Masters in Theological Studies from St. Meinrad’s School of Theology in St. Meinrad, Indiana, and my Masters in Counseling from the University of Colorado, Colorado Springs.
+I have worked as a counselor for the past twenty years in both Denver and Colorado Springs.
+I marvel at the courage of others as they work through pain, sorrow, loss, joy and new life.

 Prior to my work as a therapist, I had the privilege of working with teenagers and young adults as a youth director for parishes in the Lakewood/Denver area and Holy Trinity here in Colorado Springs.
 Closer to home, I directed Benet Hill Center, the monastery’s vocations program and co-directed Benet Pines Retreat Center.
 I served as Prioress from June 2011 – August 2021.
 These were some of my most rewarding years of grace and challenge.
 At present, I serve on Monastic Council as we support and implement the Bridging Plan to the Future.
 I am also the liaison with the Oblate Advisory and Action Team and continue to work with counseling clients and spiritual directees.